Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Results

 \subsection{Epitaxy and exfoliation of GaSb films}

 We first demonstrate the epitaxy and exfoliation of single crystalline GaSb films on a graphene-terminated GaSb (001) substrate.
 Fig. \ref{gasb}(a,b) shows reflection high energy electron diffraction (RHEED) patterns tracking the MBE-growth of GaSb directly on GaSb (001) and on graphene-terminated GaSb (001).
-On this sample, we layer transfer graphene on half of the GaSb (001) substrate using a wet transfer procedure similar to the one that has previously been used for remote epitaxy of GaAs, including an HCl etch to remove some of the native oxides from the substrate \cite{kim2017remote} (Methods).
+On this sample, we layer transfer graphene on half of the GaSb (001) substrate using a wet transfer procedure similar to the one that has previously been used for remote epitaxy of GaAs, including an HCl etch to remove native oxides from the substrate \cite{kim2017remote, kim2021impact} (Methods).
+HCl \cite{hospodkova2017inas, liu2003comparative, liu2003chemical} and HCl+H$_2$O$_2$ solutions \cite{cotirlan2016aspects, kodama1985influence} are also commonly used to etch native oxides from GaSb.
 The other half of the sample has an exposed GaSb surface for direct epitaxy.

 Immediately prior to growth we follow the standard procedure of annealing at 520 $^\circ$C in an Sb$_2$/Sb$_1$ flux to desorb the native oxides from the substrate.
 On the bare GaSb side, the native oxide removal is confirmed by the appearance of bright semi-streaky spots in the RHEED pattern.
 The graphene-terminated side looks qualitatively similar, although the pattern is not as bright and there is diffuse intensity around the specular reflection.
 We attribute these differences in part to scattering through monolayer graphene that is randomly oriented in-plane.